 After auditing, planning, designing and developing your new site design, you’re ready to go live.
 Make sure you have sign off from stakeholders and that you have access to everything you need to deploy the new site design.

 You can go down a few different routes when deploying your site.
-At Skyward, we’re big fans of using Netlify to host and deploy static sites.
+At Skyward, we’re big fans of Netlify & Vercel for hostimg our sites.
 It creates a frictionless experience that makes the deployment process quick and easy.

-Oh, and if you’re planning to deploy a new site… don’t do it on a Friday (unless you’re really confident).
+Oh, and if you’re planning to deploy a new site… try to avoid fridays.

 Revive your website with a redesign